alvarogarcia7/gilded-rose-kata-java/README.md

 As the Item class cannot be modified, I've created a wrapper to push the behavior to the new class.

+### Separating the rules

+In the current solution, the behavior related to updating quality lives in the domain.Item class and its children.

 [gildedrose]: https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/master/Java
 [emilybache]: https://github.com/emilybache